 Altfest Personal Wealth Management disciplinary disclosures

-Whenever an SEC-registered firm or its employees or affiliates face disciplinary action, including a criminal charge, a regulatory infraction or a civil lawsuit, the firm is required to report that incident in its Form ADV, paperwork filed with the SEC.
-Altfest Personal Wealth Management reports in its Form ADV that it has faced no such incidents over the past 10 years, indicating a clean disciplinary record.
+Altfest Personal Wealth Management reports that it has faced no disciplinary incidents over the past 10 years.
+Whenever an SEC-registered firm or its employees or affiliates face disciplinary action — including a criminal charge, a regulatory infraction or a civil lawsuit — the firm is required to report that incident in its Form ADV, paperwork filed with the SEC.

 Altfest Personal Wealth Management onboarding process

 If it seems like a good match, the firm’s advisors will then get to work designing your customized investment portfolio based on your goals, risk tolerance and overall financial situation.
-When you’re ready to launch, the firm’s advisors would then take care of opening your new accounts, transferring over your existing accounts, making the necessary investments and keeping up with the records for your portfolio.
+When you’re ready to launch, the firm’s advisors will take care of the following items:

-If you’re a high net worth individual or a young professional who wants personalized investment recommendations combined with financial planning, Altfest Personal Wealth Management could be a good choice.
-This may be especially true if you are in one of the firm’s specialty client categories: women, executives and healthcare professionals.
+If you’re a high net worth individual or young professional who wants personalized investment recommendations combined with financial planning, Altfest Personal Wealth Management could be a good choice.
 Since Altfest Personal Wealth Management only has one location in New York City, however, the firm might be a better choice if you live in the Northeast rather than other parts of the country.

 On the other hand, Altfest Personal Wealth Management’s comprehensive services do not come cheap.
-The firm’s fees are higher than average, and you’d need at least $1 million to open an account (unless Altfest waives the minimum because you’re a young professional).
+The firm’s fees are higher than average, and you’d need at least $1 million to open an account (unless Altfest waives the minimum).
 If you want a simpler investment strategy or prefer to manage your portfolio more on your own, you could find less expensive advisors than Altfest Personal Wealth Management.
+Be sure to research multiple firms to ensure you find the right advisor for you.